-This week CMHC announced that the cooling down of the real estate market is finally here.
-With the arrival of winter, we will see house prices and mortgage rates moderate throughout 2019 into 2020.
+CMHC announced that the cooling down of the real estate market is finally here.
+We will see house prices and mortgage rates moderate throughout 2019 into 2020.

 This aligns well with the information we obtained from industry experts at the Mortgage Professionals Canada National Conference in Montreal.